eliaspeteri/library/README.md

 After installing Node (hopefully successfully), the order of installation goes as such:

 1. Compiling the server.
-This is done in the root folder with `sh npm run server:install:compile`, which installs the dependencies for the server and compiles TypeScript code back into regular JS.
+This is done in the root folder with `npm run server:install:compile`, which installs the dependencies for the server and compiles TypeScript code back into regular JS.
 2. Temporarily starting the server in order to build the frontend.
-This is done by running `sh npm --prefix ./server/ start`.
+This is done by running `npm --prefix ./server/ start`.
 Keep this running for now.
-3. Open another terminal in the project root folder, and run `sh npm run front:install:build` to compile the frontend.
+3. Open another terminal in the project root folder, and run `npm run front:install:build` to compile the frontend.
 The reason we want the backend running is for Next.js to create static pages from the data the API returns in case the backend goes down.
 4. After the frontend has completed building, you may shutdown the server.

 ### Final prerequisites

 If you wish to run this on your own machine, be prepared to create a free MongoDB Atlas account if you don't already have one.
 After, you should create a _.env_-file, with a structure something like below, replacing all the details within brackets with your own.
 Note that the port is where the server will run, though you can change this if you wish to run it on a different port.

-`node MONGODB_URI=mongodb+srv://<user>:<password>@<cluster address>/library?retryWrites=true&w=majority PORT=8080`
+`MONGODB_URI=mongodb+srv://<user>:<password>@<cluster address>/library?retryWrites=true&w=majority PORT=8080`

 ## Executing